 Ovarian Reserve Screening

 Ovarian reserve screening is a method Dr. Sam Najmabadi can use to predict a woman’s reproductive potential as well as the potential of a healthy pregnancy.
 The term “ovarian reserve” refers to the supply of eggs a woman has at the current time.
 Age has a significant impact on both the quality and quantity of a woman’s eggs, and female fertility begins to decline when a woman is in her early 30s.
-With ovarian reserve screening at the Center for Reproductive Health & Gynecology in Beverly Hills and Sherman Oaks, we can evaluate both the amount of eggs and the health of those eggs to get a good idea of a woman’s potential to reproduce.
+With ovarian reserve screening at the Center for Reproductive Health & Gynecology in Beverly Hills Sherman Oaks, and Mexico we can evaluate both the amount of eggs and the health of those eggs to get a good idea of a woman’s potential to reproduce.
 Ovarian reserve testing at our center includes a number of tests:

 1. Anti Mullerien Hormone (AMH)

 2. Follicle stimulating Hormone (FSH) and Estradiol (E2)

 3. Inhibin B

 5. Ultrasound for antral follicle count

 AMH is a hormone produced by the ovary, that reflects ovarian reserve and recruitable eggs available for fertility in a cycle.
 It is not affected by the time of the cycle and minimally affected by the use of oral contraceptives.
 An individual desiring to evaluate their fertility potential should have a serum AMH level tested.
 High AMH levels are seen in young females with great ovarian reserve or patients with PCOS.

 Follicle Stimulating Hormone (FSH) and Estradiol (E2 Testing)